ami-iit/paper_surname_YEAR_journal_short-paper-name/example_details.md

 Each repository paper should contain:
 * [`README.md`](README.md): entry point for the paper content, with links to the paper itself, the video description of the paper, the code of the paper and any other related content.

+## How To Create a New Paper Repository

+To create a new paper repository, one can start by creating (or asking to create) in the `ami-iit` repository a repository with the name in the format `paper_surname_YEAR_journal_short-paper-name`, and copy in it the files from this example, deleting the `example_details.md` file and inserting the specific data of the paper.

 ## Licenses

 For papers published in the Artificial Mechanical Intelligence, the license that we use are: